Glee-UK/virtualcampfire/README.md

 ```
 lyrics/<Song Title>.html
 ```
 All versions of a song have only one lyrics file.
-This maybe a weakness. lyrics/Example.html is the template for the lyric files.
+This maybe a weakness.

 # Song Data